Why is insulin so expensive and the cost so difficult to cap?

 “They’ve been historically raising their list prices for their respective products in lockstep with one another,” Dr. Jing Luo, a professor of medicine at the University of Pittsburgh, said.
 “There hasn’t been a lot of pricing pressure.”

 And making a generic drug for insulin hasn’t been easy, with new manufacturers having to clear regulatory hurdles and questions over how a generic drug should be categorized, Luo added.
-A generic insulin is slated to come on the market in 2024 at no more than $30 a vial, which could drive down some of the price.
+Generic insulin is slated to come on the market in 2024 at no more than $30 a vial, which could drive down some of the prices.

 HOW DO DEMOCRATS PLAN TO CAP THE PRICE OF INSULIN?